li-2020-jl/Jialu-Li_Portfolio/README.md

 This is my public portfolio for the Telling Stories with Data class at CMU!

 # About me
 Hello!
-I'm Jialu Li, a student form the Masteres of Educational Technology and Applied Learning Science program at the Human Computer Interaction Institute.
+I'm Jialu Li, a student from the Masters of Educational Technology and Applied Learning Science program at the Human-Computer Interaction Institute.
+I had a background in design and I hope to become a UX designer after graduation.

 # What I hope to learn
-I hope to learn effective way to convince my audiences with data.
-Having compeling data as a proof of my design decisions.
+I hope to learn effective ways to use compelling data to present and justify my point.
+I also hope to get familiar with reviewing data and interpreting data.

 # Portfolio
 Here's where all of my cool data visualizations will go!